-Commissioner Thomas proved instrumental in negotiating a bowl-like football game experience with ESPN for conference football playing institutions.
+Thomas proved instrumental in negotiating a bowl-like football game experience with ESPN for conference football playing institutions.
 In 2005, the MEAC/SWAC Challenge arose and provided MEAC institutions with a cross-conference game with the Southwestern Athletic Conference (SWAC) featuring national television exposure and financial guarantees.
 Thomas negotiated an extension to this contract with ESPN in 2011.
-The MEAC has continued the contest and boasts a winning record with 7-of-9 victories.
+The MEAC has continued the contest boasting a winning 8-2 record.

 Under his guidance, Commissioner Thomas has been a proponent of MEAC student-athletes being strong on the field as well as in the classroom.
 His vision to reward academic excellence was implemented with the start of the Highest Graduation Award for member institutions with the best graduation rate for the academic year.
 The institution that achieves the honor is awarded $25,000.00.
 In addition, each year the MEAC recognizes the Commissioner All-Academic team which highlights student-athletes who achieve a 3.0 or better grade point average for the academic year.